 We engage in the discovery and clinical development of innovative medicines for patients suffering from severe, rare diseases using our knowledge of Physiocrine biology, a newly discovered set of physiological modulators.
 We have discovered approximately 300 Physiocrines, a class of naturally occurring human proteins that we believe promote homeostasis, a fundamental process of restoring stressed or diseased tissue to a healthier state.
 By leveraging our discovery engine and our knowledge of rare diseases, we aim to build a proprietary pipeline of novel product candidates with the potential to treat severe, rare diseases characterized by immune dysregulation.
-We plan to independently commercialize our Physiocrine-based therapeutics.

-Since the identification of the Resokine pathway, we have successfully advanced Resolaris through preclinical development, current Good Manufacturing Practice, or cGMP, manufacturing, an initial Phase 1 clinical trial and three cohorts of our first exploratory Phase 1b/2 trial in adult patients with facioscapulohumeral muscular dystrophy, or FSHD.
+Since the identification of the Resokine pathway, we have successfully advanced Resolaris through preclinical development, current Good Manufacturing Practice, or cGMP, manufacturing, an initial Phase 1 clinical trial and three cohorts of our first exploratory Phase 1b/2 trial in adult patients with facioscapulohumeral muscular dystrophy, or FSHD (002 Study).
 In the first quarter of 2014, we completed a double-blind, placebo-controlled Phase 1 clinical trial of Resolaris, in which we assessed its safety and tolerability in 32 healthy subjects.
 Resolaris was shown to be well tolerated at all doses tested, and no serious adverse events were reported.
 Based on the favorable clinical safety, pharmacokinetic and immunogenicity profile of Resolaris in this Phase 1 healthy volunteer trial, we decided to advance Resolaris in parallel, multiple clinical trials of rare myopathies with an immune component, or RMIC patients.

-In March 2016, we announced results from our first exploratory Phase 1b/2 clinical trial of Resolaris in RMIC patients.
+In March 2016, we announced results from our 002 Study, our first exploratory Phase 1b/2 clinical trial of Resolaris in RMIC patients.
 The trial enrolled adult patients with FSHD in the United States and European Union.
 This randomized, double-blind, placebo-controlled trial was designed to evaluate the safety, tolerability, pharmacokinetics and exploratory pharmacodynamics markers and clinical assessments of multiple intravenous doses of Resolaris in adults with FSHD.
 We completed three dose escalation cohorts of 0.3, 1.0 and 3.0 mg/kg over 1 or 3 months treatment periods.
 We believe the safety, tolerability, immunogenicity and activity profile of Resolaris as demonstrated in this study warrants advancing our program in adult FSHD patients and potentially other rare diseases.

 Our initial therapeutic efforts target severe, rare disease indications in which patients suffer from the immune-related consequences of their genetic disease of skeletal muscle.
 We have identified over 20 distinct, molecularly definable RMIC indications, including FSHD and limb-girdle muscular dystrophy 2B, or LGMD2B, in which we believe Resolaris has the potential to target the immune component of these genetic diseases.
-In 2015, we made progress in our therapeutic efforts by initiating new clinical studies in patients to further investigate Resolaris.
-We initiated three additional trials, including a long term safety extension study, a study in adult patients with FSHD or a second rare genetic myopathy, LGMD2B, our 004 Study, and a study in patients with early onset FSHD, our 003 Study.
-During the second quarter of 2016, we initiated a long-term safety extension study for patients from our 003 and 004 Studies.
+We are currently conducting four clinical studies in patients to further investigate Resolaris.
+These trials include: a study in patients with early onset FSHD (003 Study); a study in adult patients with FSHD or a second rare genetic myopathy, LGMD2B (004 Study); a long-term safety extension study for patients from our 002 Study (005 Study); and a long-term safety extension for patients from our 003 and 004 Studies (006 Study).